MIT-AI-Accelerator/c3po-model-server/README.md

 ```

 # Patching a CVE
 Usually CVEs can be addressed by easily updating a release, realizing it is a false-positive, or finding a new package.
-Sometimes though you need to patch before a new release comes up.
-You can do this by `pip install` with a specific commit addressing the patch.
+Inside of P1, if there is a fix and the CVE is low-threat, you can request a whitelist and wait for the official version.
+However, if that does not work, you can request that `git` be installed in the pipeline `pip install` runner and use `pip install` with a specific commit addressing the patch.
 For example, before 4.30.0 was released, [this transformers CVE](https://nvd.nist.gov/vuln/detail/CVE-2023-2800) could be patched via

 `pip install git+https://github.com/huggingface/transformers.git@80ca92470938bbcc348e2d9cf4734c7c25cb1c43#egg=transformers`